-RECOMMENDED: For maximum effect, run the methodology DRCs at each design stage and address any issues prior to moving to the next stage.
+RECOMMENDED: For maximum effect, run the methodology DRCs at each design stage and address Critical Warnings and Warnings prior to moving to the next stage.

 For more information on the design methodology DRCs, see the report_methodology Tcl command in the Vivado Design Suite Tcl Command Reference Guide (UG835).